€57,48 €47,50 excl. VAT

 Clinical features

-The allele SB1 is semi-dominant.
-One copy of the SB1 allele results in horses with broken Sabino markings and possibly only a small amount of white.
+The sabino pattern is described as irregular spotting usually on the legs, belly and face, often with roaning around the edges of the white markings.
+The allele SB1 is semi-dominant; one copy of SB1 allele results in horses with broken Sabino markings and possibly only a small amount of white.
 Two copies of the SB1 allele result in at least 90% white, also referred to as Sabino-white.
-The allele N is recessive and does not have an effect on the basic colour.

 Additional information